 Fifth kill for the squadron on February 5, 1944 downed a Betty in the same area.

-May 11, 1944 attacked Jake was about to land, was exploded prior to landing.
+May 11, 1944 attacked an E13 Jake about to land that exploded prior to landing.

 Departed the South Pacific in early July 1944 and returned to the United States to Alameda, CA by August 11, 1944.
 Decommissioned at Cherry Point on September 3.

 Reacitivated at Eagle Mountain Lake, Texas.
 In 1945, began training with the F6F Tighercat.

 Green Island Airfield April 1944 - July 1944